arcreane/gimpsep-les5epeistes/README.md

 * `git clone --recurse-submodules` to clone the repo and all its dependencies
 * Copy-Paste the opencv folder for your OS in vendor
 * Build with cmake
+* Ensure that all cmake dlls are next to the .exe